Legal Aid Ontario: Free Legal Help in Your Language

 What Is Duty Counsel?

-Duty counsel are lawyers funded by Legal Aid Ontario who provide free, on-the-spot legal advice and assistance at courthouses and other legal settings.
-They are available to anyone appearing in court, regardless of income, and can help with matters such as:
+Duty counsel are lawyers funded by Legal Aid Ontario who provide free, on-the-spot legal advice and assistance at courthouses.
+They are available to anyone appearing in court regardless of income, and can help with matters such as:

 • Bail hearings